9 Top-Rated Campgrounds near Prescott, AZ

 - Another interesting property in Prescott is The Motor Lodge.
 The owners bought this traditional motel-style property, a remnant of the early glory days of road tripping in America, when carports were a standard luxury, and turned it into a cool, retro classic.
 It has to be seen to be fully appreciated, but it's more than comfortable, and the management takes all kinds of steps to make sure you are happy here.
 It's also just a short walk from downtown.

 - Another option is the Apache Lodge in an Adobe-style building.
-Rooms are clean and simple, and pets are welcome.
-Both of these properties are a short distance outside of the city center but still within easy reach.
+Now operating under new management, rooms are clean and simple, and pets are welcome.
+Both of these properties are a short distance outside the city center but still within easy reach.

 Discover More of Arizona's Outdoors

 Camping in Arizona: For more camping among the pines in the high country, although something a little different than Prescott, see our article on the best campgrounds around Payson.
 And for some of the most beautiful scenery in the state, consider the campgrounds around Sedona.

-- Hiking: To truly appreciate the landscape around Prescott, lace up your hiking boots and wander around the lakes and forest.
+Hiking in Arizona: To truly appreciate the landscape around Prescott, lace up your hiking boots and wander around the lakes and forest.
 Here is our list of the best hikes in Prescott.
 If you like what you see here, you may also want to take a quick trip and head over to the hiking trails in Sedona.
 For more ideas on hiking around the state, see our piece on the best hikes in Arizona.